tomresan/dismo-release/README.md

 ## 📋 Overview
-We present <b>DisMo</b>, a paradigm that learns a semantic motion representation space from videos.
-These representations are disentangled from static content information such as appearance, structure, viewing angle and even object category, which makes them particularly suitable for attaching them onto novel content.
-We take advantage of this and condition off-the-shelf video models on our learned motion representations.
-Our semantic motion space paired with high-fidelity video models enable the task of open-world motion transfer, where we achieves state-of-the-art performance compared to previous methods.
-Beyond that, DisMo's learned representations are also suitable for downstream applications such as zero-shot action classification.
+We present <b>DisMo</b>, a paradigm that learns a semantic motion representation space from videos that is disentangled from static content information such as appearance, structure, viewing angle and even object category.
+We leverage this invariance and condition off-the-shelf video models on extracted motion embeddings.
+This setup achieves state-of-the-art performance on open-world motion transfer with a high degree of transferability in cross-category and -viewpoint settings.
+Beyond that, DisMo's learned representations are suitable for downstream tasks such as zero-shot action classification.

 ## 🛠️ Setup
 We have tested our setup on `Ubuntu 22.04.4 LTS`.